mwaz/circleci-ml-pipeline/README.md

 #### Package

 - This prepares the trained model for use in a separate environment - saving it in a standard format and making it portable so that it can be deployed for use elsewhere.
+- It also uploads it to a package store/staging area.
+You could use the [S3 Orb](https://circleci.com/developer/orbs/orb/circleci/aws-s3) for this purpose to upload your ML artifacts and training data instead of SSH as used in this tutorial.

 #### Deploy